Krishnam Vande Jagadgurum: Reception

 idlebrain.com jeevi gave a rating of 3/5 stating "Krishnam Vande Jagadgurum is film that mixes the sensibilities of Krish with commercial elements."
 Riya Chakravarthy of NDTV gave a review stating: "Krishnam Vande Jagadgurum is a mix of a commendable acting and a good script.
 Like with his previous movies, Krish has once again proved his directorial credentials with this film.
 Overall, a good watch that will appeal to all types of audience."
 Rediff gave a review stating "All in all, Krishnam Vande Jagadgurum is a film to be seen for its fine story and well-defined characteristation.
 It is both thought-provoking and entertaining and the music, camera work, acting and technical elements are all good.
 Go watch KVJ."
 Oneindia.in gave a rating 3.5/5 stating "Overall, Krishnam Vande Jagadgurum is both a good entertainer and a thought provoking movie.
 Rana will definitely rock you.
 Don't miss it this weekend."
 Mahesh S Koneru of 123telugu.com gave a review of rating 3.5/5 stating "'Krishnam Vande Jagadgurum' is a riveting entertainer, one of those rare films where entertainment and thought provoking narration exist together.
 Don't be fooled by the slow start to the film.
 More importantly, don't miss a chance to catch 'Krishnam Vande Jagadgurum' this weekend."
 Mirchi9.com gave a review stating "Krishnam Vande Jagadgurum is a thought provoking intense entertainer which carries an inherent message in it.
 Leaving aside the commercial dynamics of the movie, the movie is a must watch."
 Tikkview.com gives 3.9/5 for this film saying that it is a mass movie.

 Awards

 Box office

-The film collected around 151 m in 20 days worldwide.
+The film collected around 15.1 crore in 20 days worldwide.